App version management

 Learn about different version types and how to manage them remotely or locally.

-Android and iOS each expose two values that identify the version of an application; one that is visible in stores, and another that is visible only to developers.
+Android and iOS each expose two values to identify the version of an app: the version visible in stores (user-facing version) and the version visible only to developers (developer-facing build version).
+This guide explains how you can manage those versions remotely or locally.

-EAS Build can manage automatically incrementing these versions for you if you opt into using the "remote" app version source.
-The default behavior is to use a "local" app version source, which means you control versions manually in their respective config files.
+EAS Build can help manage developer-facing build versions automatically by incrementing these versions for you if you opt into using the remote version source, which is the recommended behaviour.
+Optionally, you can choose to use a local app version source, which means you control versions manually in their respective config files.

 Remote version source